Find the perfect color

 A NOTE ABOUT SAFETY

 ERA Paints is not responsible or liable for any damage or injury to people or vehicles resulting from misuse of this product or failure to follow instructions above.
-Do not use Caliper Paint on other surfaces, if paint accidentally gets on other surfaces, clean immediately with acetone, lacquer thinner or replace the part.
+If paint accidentally gets sprayed on surfaces, clean immediately with acetone, lacquer thinner or replace the part.

 CALIFORNIA PROPOSITION 65 WARNING: Our paint and wax/grease remover products contain chemicals known to the State of California to cause cancer and birth defects or other reproductive harm – use in a well-ventilated area and avoid contact with skin.
 Customers accept responsibility for using products in a safe and responsible manner.
 Exercise caution when using our products.
 Follow product instructions carefully.
 Keep paint and other paint products away from children.
 Please dispose of unused paint products carefully and respect local regulations.
 Use protective equipment during application – toxic chemicals that are found in spray can inhalants can pass into the bloodstream and eventually make their way to the brain.
 These chemicals represent a number of health risks and potentially fatal dangers.
 Someone who intentionally sniffs a large amount of the chemicals found in aerosols is at risk of brain, kidneys or liver damage, visual problems, seizures, loss of hearing, central nervous system damage, dementia, and even suffocation or Sudden Sniffing Death Syndrome.
 Please be aware that spray can sniffing is fairly common among teenagers.
 MSDS sheets are available for all products upon request.